 After the baby is born, you can send your significant other out to purchase all the baby items you may need for that day / week / month.

-In fact, purchasing baby items as you go can help you decrease the amount of money you spend on your little one.
+In fact, purchasing baby items as you go can help you decrease the number of money you spend on your little one.

 You may find out that you don’t actually need a baby bath because you are comfortable bathing your baby in the sink or in the bath with you.

 You may find out that you don’t need a baby swing because your baby is ok with sleeping on its own.

 While there are some items that you must purchase right away, they can be purchased on the day of birth or the day you come home from the hospital.

 Here are the bare minimum essentials I recommend you purchase for your little one.

 - Car Seat (Cannot leave the hospital without this)